freseco/pyerir/README.md

 - [-v | --version] shows script version.
 - [m3u_file_name] file to get the channels.
 - [--debug] shows debug information in console.
 - [--ircodes] Shows windows to ger new IR codes.
-They'll saved in 'remoteIR.json' file.
+They'll be saved in 'remoteIR.json' file.

 *by default, it will try to open tdt.m3u